rohanj98/Bulldozer-price-prediction/README.md

 Kaggle provides a [data dictionary](https://github.com/rohanj98/Bulldozer-price-prediction/blob/main/data/Data%20Dictionary.xlsx) detailing all of the features of the dataset.

-## Modelling:
+## 5. Modelling:
 I have used [RandomForestRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) from Scikit-learn library

-## Hyperparamter Tuning
+## 6. Hyperparamter Tuning
-Tuning the paramters of of our model to improve predictoin accuracy.
+Tuning the paramters of of our model to improve prediction accuracy.

 A walkthrough notebook for the project can be found [here](https://github.com/rohanj98/Bulldozer-price-prediction/blob/main/bulldozer-price-prediction.ipynb)